 Keep It Brief & Direct

-The ideal value proposition should take no longer than thirty seconds to review.
-If you get too long-winded, as many of us tend to do, you’ll lose your reader.
+The ideal value proposition should take no longer than 30 seconds to review.
+If you get too long-winded, you’ll lose your audience.
 Remember, the value proposition is simply your introduction.
-You want to describe what you do in a few sentences, so clients feel compelled to call or book an appointment with you.
+You want to describe what you do in a few sentences so clients feel compelled to call or book an appointment with you.

 How to Draft a Compelling Value Proposition